rlshuhart/Unit-8_Cherry_Blossom_Race/README.md

     │
     ├── src                <- Scripts to download, generate, or clean data │
-    └── notebooks          <- Jupyter and R notebooks.
-Naming convention is a number (for ordering), the creator's initials, and a short `-` delimited description, e.g.
+    └── notebooks          <- R notebooks for exploration and analysis
-                              `1.0-jqp-initial-data-exploration`.